Today’s Key Scripture

 “After breakfast, Jesus said to Simon Peter, ‘Simon, son of John, do you love me more than these?’

 If ever you are tempted to believe that your fellowship with God has been irreparably damaged, reread John 21.
 The Lord did not reject Peter, even despite his denial.
 Instead, after the Resurrection, Peter was in a boat and saw Jesus on the shore cooking breakfast for him.

 In Jewish custom, meals reconciled people with one another.
-Jesus showed His acceptance of Peter—symbolically, spiritually, and physically—and the disciple didn’t have to ask anything more about it.
+Jesus showed His acceptance of Peter—symbolically, spiritually, and physically—and the apostle didn’t have to ask anything more about it.
 Jesus had forgiven him.
 Now He desired to fellowship.

 You, too, can be forgiven by the Lord, no matter what you’ve done.
-What a wonderful feeling as you fellowship with Him, accepted by God Himself!
+What a wonderful feeling as you fellowship with Him, accepted by God Himself.